elementary-Inc/blog/_posts/2021/2021-09-30-elementary-os-6-odin-updates-september-2021.md

 ## Online Accounts

 Our improvements to Online Accounts and related apps continued this month.
-In System Settings,
+In System Settings, we make sure you can always navigate next when adding an account by pressing <kbd>Enter</kbd> and that you can close dialogs as expected with <kbd>Esc</kbd>.
+We also ensure the refresh interval for an IMAP account is set (which will let apps like Mail change this in the future), we fixed adding, editing, and removing lists in CalDAV apps like Tasks, and we use a more complete list of authentication methods for IMAP to improve compatibility with online accounts providers.

 ### Mail